- Download our Delhi Schools Guide

 Private healthcare in Delhi

 Since very few Indians actually have health insurance, the norm is to pay in cash, with most hospitals requiring a deposit or full payment in advance.
-Most private hospitals offer options of payment by credit card or cash.
+Most private hospitals offer payment options by credit card or cash.
 Even holders of health insurance may be expected to pay some amount of advance deposit, so make sure to keep all receipts for reimbursement.

 Private hospitals in Delhi